 - 1. In order to be eligible for appointment, an individual shall have been included in the Continuing Education Pool.
 On or before November 1 of each academic year, the University, upon request of the Chapter President, will provide a list of all persons then included in the continuing education pool. - 2.
 In accordance with University procedures, an individual may apply for inclusion in the Continuing Education Pool by submitting an application therefor to the Dean or designee thereof. - 3.
-Upon receipt of such application, the Dean or designee thereof shall determine whether or not to include the name of the applicant in the Continuing Education Pool. - 4.
+Thereafter the Dean or designee thereof may, at his/her sole discretion, decide to include the name of the applicant in the Continuing Education Pool. - 4.
 Once admitted to the Continuing Education Pool, an individual shall, subject to the provisions of Sections E and F of this Article, continue to be included in the Pool unless and until he/she shall not have taught for a period of three (3) consecutive years when measured from the end of the instructional period during which he/she last taught.